Last Update 07-04-07

 You always get to come back next week.
 It's just a drag race folks.

 Fact is, grudge racing for fun is supposed remain just that.
 Fun.
-Bruce
+I

-2002 was a fun year for Bruce and crew.
-They towed Bruces Ventura all of the
+2002 was a fun year for me and my janitor.
+We towed my Ventura all of the

 way from southern California to West Virginia for the Pontiac-Oakland